 Changing grade levels is difficult.
 I still remember crying my eyes out the first time I had to change grade levels.
 It was devastating!
 It’s hard to sort through years worth of blog posts, resources, and articles to find just what you need to get started.
-Since it’s such a challenge, I’ve written this post to help get you started.
+Since it’s such a challenge, I’ve written this post about moving to 4th grade to help get you started.
 Even if you’ve been a fourth grade teacher for awhile, you’ll probably find something useful!

 A couple years ago I wrote a blog post for teachers who were new to third grade or transitioning back to third grade.
 If you’re moving to 3rd grade, be sure to check out that post.

 It’s hard to start the year without a plan, so you can download example fourth grade pacing guides here.